AneekaSA/AneekaSA/README.md

 <img src="https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExaHNpZnpiempxdzlsYjE1YzJzZzZ3a2F1MGFuZ2xuZWc4cXl1MnpidSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/ko7twHhomhk8E/giphy.gif" width="1050px" height="150px" />

 I’m a Cloud & DevOps engineer who loves automating *literally everything*.
 From spinning up scalable AWS infra to containerizing apps with Docker & Kubernetes, I’m all about building systems that are reliable, secure, and actually fun to work with.
-Whether it’s spinning up scalable and cost-efficient infrastructure on AWS, containerizing and orchestrating applications with Docker and Kubernetes, or streamlining CI/CD pipelines, I’m passionate about building systems that are not only reliable and secure but also easy to manage and fun to work with.
-My focus is always on simplifying complexity, ensuring scalability, and making sure technology empowers teams to deliver faster and smarter.
+Whether it’s spinning up scalable and cost-efficient infrastructure on AWS, containerizing and orchestrating applications with Docker and Kubernetes, or streamlining CI/CD pipelines, I’m passionate about building systems that are not only reliable and secure but also easy to manage and fun to work with. ✨

 ---

-## ⚡️ What I Do
+## ⚡️ What I

 - ☁️ Architect scalable & cost-efficient **AWS cloud solutions**
+-
 - 🛠️ Automate deployments with **Terraform** & **Ansible**
+-
 - 📦 Containerize & orchestrate apps using **Docker** & **Kubernetes**
+-
 - 📊 Set up **monitoring & observability** with **Prometheus + Grafana**
+-
 - 🚀 Build CI/CD pipelines that turn “works on my machine” into “works everywhere”

 ---

 ## 🛠️ Projects I’ve Shipped

 - 🌐 **Deployed a Full Stack Application** → Multi-tier cloud environments with Terraform (EC2, VPC, RDS, S3, IAM).
 - ☸️ **Deployed web applications on ** → Deployed microservices with auto-scaling, service mesh, and ingress controllers.
 - 🐳 **Dockerized Web Apps** → Built & deployed containerized Python and Node apps, integrated with CI/CD pipelines.